Wound licking: In animals

-Risks

-Wound licking is beneficial but too much licking can be harmful.
 An Elizabethan collar may be used on pet animals to prevent them from biting an injury or excessively licking it, which can cause a lick granuloma.
 These lesions are often infected by pathogenic bacteria such as Staphylococcus intermedius.
 Horses that lick wounds may become infected by a stomach parasite, Habronema, a type of nematode worm.
 The rabies virus may be transmitted between animals, such as the kudu antelopes by wound licking of wounds with residual infectious saliva.

 In humans

-Religion and legend

 There are many legends involving healing wounds by licking them or applying saliva.
 Saint Magdalena de Pazzi is said to have cured a nun of sores and scabs in 1589 by licking her limbs.
 The Roman Emperor Vespasian is said to have performed a healing of a blind man using his saliva.
 Pliny the Elder in his Natural History reported that a fasting woman's saliva is an effective cure for bloodshot eyes.
+Köstenberger suggests "by using saliva to cure a man, Jesus claims to possess unusual spiritual authority."